 1. Connect with Friends and Family

-The best part of Facebook is staying in touch with friends and family, especially if they live in different town than your retirement community.
+The best part of Facebook is staying in touch with friends and family, especially if they live in a different town.
 Through Facebook, you can see what they’re up to, look at their photos, and leave them comments and messages.
-While nothing can replace in-person interaction, online communication helps abate loneliness by giving you contact to the people who matter to you.
+While nothing can replace in-person interaction for extroverts, online communication helps abate loneliness by giving you daily touchpoints with the people who matter to you.
+Many introverts prefer this slower, more thoughtful communication to phone calls with family and friends.
 It also keeps you abreast of birthdays, anniversaries, engagements, and other life events.

 2. Find Local Events

-Although your retirement community may offer a plethora of activities and events, it can also be enjoyable to attend ones off campus.
-Companies, organizations and individuals can create and share pages about their local events.
+Companies, organizations, and individuals can create and share pages about their local events.
 You can browse the ones in your area through the Events page on Facebook and see which ones are open to the public.
-Some event pages event have options for signing up or reserving a spot.
+Some event pages even have options for signing up or reserving a spot.
 If you know the event you want to go to but need details, you can look it up by typing the name into the Search box at the top of your Profile Page.

 3. Research Businesses